ccsyd/CC_SYD_02_OculusRift/slides.md

 # Matt Ebb

+---

 ???

 - Some background on me and how I got involved with this

----
-background-image: url(images/matt_fx.jpg)

-???

-- Unlike others, I'm not using openFrameworks on a day to day basis
+- I'm not using openFrameworks on a day to day basis
-- day job doing visual effects for films, currently working at AL
-- however it does involve quite a bit of creative coding, in other contexts
+- day job doing visual effects for films, currently working at Animal Logic, involves quite a bit of creative coding, but in other contexts
 - It was there that I got a small taste of the Oculus Development Kit 1 when another team was using it to test a 360° video project they were working on
 - from there got hooked, partly because saw potential for art/design/creative coding, not just games
 - part of that market is getting big, eg. panoramic imagery/video, which I'll touch on later with a little project I've been working on.